4-Day Weather Forecast For David City - News Break

 Saturday, May 29

-Mostly cloudy in the day; while slight chance showers and thunderstorms then showers and thunderstorms likely during night
+Partly sunny then slight chance rain showers in the day; while slight chance showers and thunderstorms during night

 Sunday, May 30